SueeChan/underworld_graph/README.md

  * Format: csv file
  * using the tab "/File /Save Data" on ParaView

-5. Follow the instruction of the TODO tag
+5. Follow the instruction of the TODO tags

 6. Compile the script